 - the rate by which the error has been changing (derivative)

 It computes the next corrective action from the weighted sum of those three terms (modes).
 It then outputs the results to the process and waits for the next measurement.

 When your process system is running properly, with every control loop maintaining their setpoints, life is good.
 When a disruption hits, a parameter gets out of line, or a setpoint changes, the system must correct for this disturbance/change and get the process to where it needs to be.
 How the system reacts and gets itself back to the desired “set point” is the challenge.
 PID settings provide this ability.

 Well-tuned systems respond to disruptions/changes robustly and keep the process going smoothly.
 Systems out of tune are more adversely affected by system disruptions.
-This can cascade to remaining parts of the system and create sub-optimal operation.
+This can cascade to the remaining parts of the system and create sub-optimal operation.
 It could get so bad as to render your process “out of spec” or worse!

-Mike Knows the “Whole Story” on Loop Tuning!
+Weston Knows the “Whole Story” on Loop Tuning!

-Mike understands that proper loop tuning must consider the whole process system.
+Weston understands that proper loop tuning must consider the whole process system.
 Small issues in specific spots can adversely affect the whole system.

 You have heard this story, right?

 The old retired gray beard was asked to come back to the plant to figure out why the big machine would not run.